tokenized/docs/protocol-referendum.md

             <td class="g10">VoteOptions</td>
             <td class="g10">0</td>
             <td class="g10">ABCDEFGHIJKLMNO</td>
             <td class="g10"><abbr title="Length 1-255 bytes.
 0 is not valid.
 Each byte allows for a different vote option.
 Typical votes will likely be multiple choice or Y/N. Vote instances are identified by the Tx-ID.
 AB000000000 would be chosen for Y/N (binary) type votes.
 Only applicable if Proposal Type is set to P for Proposal.
 All other Proposal Types will be binary.
 Pass/Fail.">Length 1-255 bytes.
 0 is not valid.
-Each byte allows for a different v ...
-Hover for more</abbr></td>
+Each byte allows for a different vote option.
+Typical ...</abbr></td>
             <td class="g10">nvarchar8</td>
             <td class="g10"></td>
         </tr>